Oballa1/phase-0-html-album-cover-lab/README.md

 ### Deliverables

 Write your code in `index.html`.
-Your job is to make sure the text from `SOURCE.md` makes it into `index.html` surrounded by the appropriate HTML tags.
+Your job is to make sure the text fromCE.md` makes it into `index.html` surrounded by the appropriate HTML tags.

 You can see the images you'll be using in the 'images' folder, but you'll have to write the correct URL paths (like `http://..../image-name`) in order for them